natemac/Anticipation-Daily/readme.md

 To enable the sound effects and music, add the following audio files to a `sounds` directory:

 1. **Category Music**:
-   - `yellow-music.mp3` - Background music for the Travel category
+   - `yellow-music.mp3` - Background music for the Yellow category
-   - `green-music.mp3` - Background music for the Food category
+   - `green-music.mp3` - Background music for the Green category
-   - `blue-music.mp3` - Background music for the Man-made category
+   - `blue-music.mp3` - Background music for the Blue category
-   - `red-music.mp3` - Background music for the Leisure category
+   - `red-music.mp3` - Background music for the Red category

 2. **Sound Effects**:
    - `correct.mp3` - A short, pleasant sound for correct letter entries